polyfy/polylith/readme.md

             :stable-tag-pattern "stable-*"
 ```

-It's possible to move back to an earlier `stable point` in time by passing in a hash (the first few letters i enough
+It's possible to move back to an earlier `stable point` in time by passing in a hash (the first few letters is enough
 as long as it's unique) - but let's not do that now:
 ```sh
 git tag -f stable-lisa c91fdad